-- 9.6.3.
+- 9.6.8.
+A player can trigger a conditional ability while they have priority in a reaction window in which the ability is pending. - a.
+Once a player triggers a conditional ability, that instance of the ability loses its pending status.
+Other pending instances of the ability are unaffected and can still be triggered later, regardless of whether those instances are associated with the same reaction window. - b.
+If the [interrupt] symbol appears before a conditional ability's text, that ability is an interrupt.
+These abilities will become pending in interrupt windows rather than reaction windows, but are otherwise resolved in the same way as non-interrupt conditional abilities.
+See <a href="mailto:seeting.new.geograph.com/seeting.geograph.com/seeting.geograph.com/seeting.geograph.com/seeting.geograph.com/seeting.geograph.com/seeting.geograph.com/s - 9.6.9.
 If a conditional ability gives its controller a choice of whether to apply its effects, such that the ability could potentially have no effects at all, it is considered an OPTIONAL CONDITIONAL ABILITY.
 These abilities can usually be recognized by the presence of permissive words such as "may" or "allows", or by a restriction such as "Use this ability only once per turn."
 If the ability is not optional, then it is a MANDATORY CONDITIONAL ABILITY. - a.
-An optional conditional ability is not required to be triggered when its trigger condition is met. - b.
-A mandatory conditional ability must be triggered when its trigger condition is met.
-If multiple conditional abilities are pending, the controller of those abilities must trigger the mandatory ones before passing priority, unless the reaction window for those abilities closes before all of the mandatory abilities have been triggered.
-See rule 9.2.8. - c.
-Both optional and mandatory conditional abilities may have optional components outside of their trigger conditions.
-Even if triggering the ability is mandatory, its controller may still decline any optional constituent effects that arise during its resolution. - 9.6.4.
+Instances of optional conditional abilities can still be pending when their controller passes in the corresponding priority window.
+Players are not required to trigger optional conditional abilities. - b.
+Players must trigger all instances of pending mandatory conditional abilities they control in a given priority window before they can pass in that window.
+See section 9.2.8. - c.
+Both optional and mandatory conditional abilities may have optional parts to their effects.
+Even if triggering the ability is mandatory, its controller may still decline any optional constituent effects that arise during its resolution. - d.
+A conditional ability and its source are considered used when any optional component of the ability's effects is carried out. - 9.6.10.
 Ice subroutines are mandatory conditional abilities that have special rules for their resolution.
-See section 6.5 for details.

-9.6.5.
-If the source card of a pending conditional ability becomes inactive before the ability is triggered, then that ability loses its pending status and will not trigger or resolve.
+See section 6.5 for details. - 9.6.11.
+If any instances of a conditional ability are pending and the conditional ability itself becomes inactive, those instances loses their pending status and will not resolve.

 Example: The Runner has both Aesop's Pawnshop and Drug Dealer installed.
 Both cards have abilities that meet their trigger conditions when the Runner's turn begins.
-If the Runner chooses to trigger Aesop's Pawnshop first, and then uses it to trash Drug Dealer, Drug Dealer's pending ability never triggers, so the Runner does not lose a credit.
+If the Runner chooses to trigger Aesop's Pawnshop first, and then uses it to trash Drug Dealer, Drug Dealer's pending ability can never be triggered, so the Runner does not lose a credit.